SIXTH SUNDAY OF EASTER

 • JUNIOR LEGION

 Welcomes any new members.
-Aimed at children from 6 years old to 12 years old and held on a Saturday at 4.30pm, in the Parish Support Centre.
+Aimed at children from 6 to12 years, held on Saturday’s at 4.30pm, in the Parish Support Centre.
 Prayer, Catechesis, and activities.
-Resumes April 20.

 • MEMORIAL WALL

 Is located on the external wall of the Church behind the Tabernacle.
-If you would like to order a plaque, contact the Parish Support Centre.
+If you would like to order plaque forms are available in the foyer or contact the Parish Support Centre.

 • PARENTS PRAYER GROUP